davidclough/node/_documents/javascript-guide/javascript-guide.md

     console.log(car1);
     console.log(car1.getSecret());

-As with the module method you can find lots of little variations on the internet.
+As with the module pattern you can find lots of little variations on the internet.

-The _disadvantage_ here is that, every time one an object is created here using one of these functions, it methods are also defined afresh.
+The _disadvantage_ here is that, every time one an object is created here using one of the creation functions, its methods are also defined afresh directly against the new object alone rather than in a one-off manner against a prototype.
 Overall it is probably better to use prototypical inheritance if you need to define some hierarchy.

 ### <a name="tips-deferred-object"></a>Deferred Object
-Here is a situation with asynchronous calls.
-You find yourself waiting on the results of two asynchronous calls where a callback function has been defined for each.
+Here we will define a situation that involves asynchronous calls.
+You find yourself waiting for the results of two asynchronous calls where a callback function has been defined for each.
 You have to ensure that both asynchronous calls have been called before executing a `final` piece of code.
 This is quite fiddly to achieve.
 One solution might involve you setting a counter which both callbacks increment before then calling the final function.
 However, this final function has to wrap all its code within an `if` statement which checks that that the counter has reached the required count.

-The above code is a bit ugly and can get far more complicated if more asynchronous calls are required.
-In other situations you can end up up with chains of callbacks nested within callbacks.
+The pseudo-code described above is a bit ugly and can get far more complicated if more asynchronous calls are required.
+In other situations you can end up with chains of callbacks nested within callbacks.
 Often these may involve multiple AJAX calls.

-The [jQuery Deferred](https://api.jquery.com/category/deferred-object/) object is a pretty complicated object this document is not going to explain it.
-However, it can make complication multiple asynchronous call situations much simpler to handle.
-It allows promises to be returned that allow you to access a functions result at a later time.
+The [jQuery Deferred](https://api.jquery.com/category/deferred-object/) object is a pretty complicated object and this document is not going to explain it.
+However, it can make complicated multiple asynchronous call situations much simpler to handle.
+It allows promises to be returned that allow you to access a function's result at a later time.

 You can try this example in JSFiddle with F12 console open.
-Make sure you add an external resource for jQuery: https://code.jquery.com/jquery-2.2.4.min.js. `doSomething` later uses a Deferred object to wrap another function that will be called after a certain amount of time.
+Make sure you add an external resource for jQuery: https://code.jquery.com/jquery-2.2.4.min.js. `doSomethingLater` uses a Deferred object to wrap another function that will be called after a certain amount of time.
 It then returns a Promise object which will allow that inner functions result to be accessed elsewhere.
 The `$.when()` statement wraps calls to fived deferred functions (called after 1, 2, 3, 4 and 5 seconds).
 The inner function it contains will only execute once all those functions have finished executing.
 Within there the results of the wrapped functions are added to gether.

     console.clear();

     var doSomethingLater = function (fn, time) {
-        var dfd = $.Deferred();
+        var deferredObject = $.Deferred();

         setTimeout(function () {
-            dfd.resolve(fn());
+            deferredObject.resolve(fn());
         }, time || 0);

-        return dfd.promise();
+        return deferredObject.promise();
     };

     var makePromise = function (functionNumber) {